gofullstack/gearman-node/README.md

         client.end();
     });

-This creates a client with a task and a listener for the result.
+This creates a client with a job and a listener for the result.

 You can run this on the command line like so: